Dunglass Collegiate Church: Later years

 After the Reformation the church continued to be used as a parish church until the 18th century before it was sold to a farmer.
 The widow of Alexander Home, 1st Earl of Home (d.
 1619), the Countess of Home discussed erecting a marble tomb for her husband with the London sculptor Nicholas Stone, but nothing was done.
 She died in London and her body was shipped to Dunglass for burial in 1644.
+The estate passed to Sir John Ruthven and the collegiate status of the church was suppressed by Act of Parliament.

-The holy building was desecrated when the farmer bulldozed the east window to make way for his vehicles and the church including the burial aisle was used as a barn.
+The holy building was desecrated around the year 1710 when the owner allowed a farmer to bulldoze the east window to make way for his vehicles and the church including the burial aisle was used as a barn.
 In 1807 some dignity was restored when Sir John Hall bought Dunglass; the family later used the south transept as a burial aisle.
 In 1919 the estate was purchased by the Usher family.

 The present day

 Dunglass Church is now in the care of Historic Environment Scotland and is situated in an idyllic situation surrounded by well manicured lawns and thick woodland.
 An interesting sundial stands on a mound adjacent to the ancient edifice.
 Dunglass Collegiate Church is one of the top attractions in East Lothian.